-- Realise what is your most important work.
-The ‘Law of the Vital Few’ suggests that it is the most important 20% of tasks that has the biggest affect on your end result.
+2. Realise what is your most important work.
+The ‘Law of the Vital Few’ suggests that it is the most important 20% of tasks that has the biggest effect on your end result.
 The less important 80% of tasks don’t warrant as much time and energy.
 Figure out which tasks really matter to your end goal, and dedicate attention to these tasks.
-Don’t waste time on tasks that, at the end of the day, don’t much affect your end goal.
+Don’t waste time on tasks that, at the end of the day, don’t impact your end goal.

-- Do your most daunting tasks at the start of the day.
-Realistically, as the day goes on and you get tired, you’re going to become less likely to do that task that you’ve been dreading.
-Get the hardest part of your work schedule out of the way at the start of your day.
-It can only get easier from there!
+4. Do your most daunting tasks at the start of the day.
+As the day goes on and you get tired, you are less likely to do the tasks that you’ve been dreading.
+Get the hardest part of your work schedule out of the way at the start of your day and it can only get easier from there!

-- Don’t try to multi-task.
-Allow yourself to get into ‘the zone’ whilst working on a task.
+5. Don’t try to multi-task.
+True multi-tasking is a fallacy and whenever you switch tasks there is a time cost incurred.
+It takes your brain time to adjust to the new task so concentrate on one thing at a time and do it well before moving onto the next job.
 It’s easy to become side-tracked and panic about all the jobs on your to-do list, but doing one task at a time is always best.
-By doing this, you can give each task your full commitment and 100% energy, rather than half-hearting two jobs at once.
+By doing this, you can give each task your full commitment and 100% energy, rather than half-heartedly doing two jobs at once.